Rodalies rail services to resume progressively after agreement on safety conditions

 Several train users await at the Tarragona train station, although there are no Rodalies nor train service across Catalonia for the second consecutive day on January 22, 2026 / Mar Rovira

-Sources of the Semaf train drivers' labor union had already told the Catalan News Agency (ACN) that drivers would not return to their work positions.
+Earlier, sources from the Semaf train drivers' labor union told the Catalan News Agency (ACN) that drivers would not return to their work positions on Thursday morning.
 Drivers said they wanted a written document issued by the Adif rail operator, informing them of the security measures that had been taken into account.

 At train stations, customer service staff explain that there are no trains, and in many cases, access to the platform is restricted.